-Asian Americans Advancing Justice—Los Angeles (AAAJ-LA) is the nation’s largest legal and civil rights organization for Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI).
-Founded in 1983, AAAJ-LA serves more than 15,000 individuals and organizations every year.
+Advancing Justice-LA is the nation’s largest legal and civil rights organization for Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI).
+Founded in 1983, Advancing Justice-LA serves more than 15,000 individuals and organizations every year.
 Through direct services, impact litigation, policy advocacy, leadership development, and capacity building, Advancing Justice—LA focuses on the most vulnerable members of Asian American and NHPI communities while also building a strong voice for civil rights and social justice.

 Meet the 2022 NCPD@JANM Fellowship Artists Audrey Chan and jason chu